rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/understand_cv.rst

 2. Evaluate the fitness value of each individual in the population, in terms of machine learning, get the cross-validation scores.
 3. Generate a new generation by using several genetic operators.
-   Repeat the step 2 and 3 until a stopping criteria is met.
+   Repeat step 2 and 3 until a stopping criteria is met.

-Lets go step by step.
+Let's go step by step.

 **Create the generation 0 and evaluate it:**